 We overcome this by applying another magnetic gradient in the x-axis.
 This changes the Larmor frequencies of the nuclei in a gradient along the x-axis.
-Each segment will now return a signal of a different frequency depending on its location in the x-axis.
+Each segment will now return a signal of a different frequency depending on its location along the slice.
 As they are of different frequencies, they will eventually become of different phases.
-Adding the signals together gives a large signal at the start, when they are still all in phase, but this signal drops of as the phases diverge.
+Adding the signals together gives a large signal at the start, when they are still all in phase, but this signal drops off as the phases diverge.

 This gradient is called the "read out" or "frequency encoding" gradient.